DDGaonkar/beproject/README.md

 # beproject
-understanding and predicting factors which influences product sales
+Analysis and understanding of parameters influencing online product sales